-Class Hours: 48 Laboratory total.
+Class Hours: 24-432 Laboratory total.
 Prerequisite: Manufacturing Technology 059 and 068.

 Experience in planning, setup and machining of a wide variety of projects using all machine tools.
 Students will build upon the skills and theory gained in beginning and advanced Manufacturing Technology classes or by on-the-job experience.
-May be repeated.
 Open Entry/Open Exit.